Tonywuhk/realai.org/safety/effective-altruism.md

 * [80,000 Hours](https://80000hours.org/) is part of the Centre for Effective Altruism and works closely with the non-profit evaluator Giving What We Can.
 It provides careers advice service for talented young people to help them have a high social impact.
 * [The Global Priorities Project](http://globalprioritiesproject.org/) is a collaboration with the Future of Humanity Institute.
 They offer guidance to organisations and individuals on the problem of prioritisation.

-The domain name of the forum [effective-altruism.com](http://effective-altruism.com/) is registered under William Crouch (William MacAskill's former name).

 In the fiscal year ending on [30 June 2016](http://apps.charitycommission.gov.uk/Accounts/Ends28/0001149828_AC_20160630_E_C.pdf), total income was £3,507,482 and total expenditure was £2,307,898.

 ### Effective Altruism Foundation